myste1tainn/ngDraggable/README.md

 - Install with bower `$ bower install myste1tainn/ngDraggable`
 - Add **ngDraggable** as dependencies e.g. `angular.module('myApp', ['ngDraggable'])`

+## Composition
+The module comprises of 2 controllers and 1 service namely:
+`draggableObject`, `dropTarget`, and `$drag`.
+Mostly, you'll be interacting with the service

 ## Usage
 - For an element to be draggable, add `draggable-object` attribute.
 - For an element to be a drop target, add `drop-target` attribute.